adarlan/plankton/README.md

 ### Example

-Follow the steps below to create a simple web application and configure a pipeline to build and deploy it.
+Follow the steps below to create a simple application and configure a pipeline to build and run it.
-Then run the pipeline locally, tracking its progress through terminal logs or the web interface in the browser.
+Then start the pipeline locally, tracking its progress through terminal logs or the web interface in the browser.

 > It requires Docker installed